Deaf Women's History

 Deaf Women’s History deserves to be in the spotlight too

 One arena of women’s history that you may not see as often but want to know more about is deaf women’s history.
 Luckily for you, there are several social media accounts that are highlighting the accomplishments and contributions of deaf women in our communities.
 Follow the accounts below to catch the tea! #DeafWomenHerstoryMonth2020

 Deaf Women of Color (ig: @deafwomenofcolor) is rebooting their Overlooked Gems series, where they spotlight deaf women of color who go unrecognized for their contributions to our communities.
-Tune in to pictures of the series on Instagram, and Twitter and videos on Facebook or YouTube using the #DWCOverlookedGems2020.
+Tune in to pictures of the deaf women’s history series on Instagram, and Twitter and videos on Facebook or YouTube using the #DWCOverlookedGems2020.

-We should not forget about the dope deaf women that have paved the way for the women we see spotlighted this month.
+We should not forget about the dope deaf women that have paved the way for the women we see spotlighted during deaf women’s history month.
 We encourage you to share the articles, books, and videos you see to help push forward dialogue around deaf women’s stories.
 Take a look at the resources below to learn more about the trailblazers from the past.

 1. Lydia Callais’ article in the Huffington Post entitled “Deaf Women History Is Something to Celebrate.“

 2. No FOMO, watch this video of the grand opening of Gallaudet’s Deaf HerStory museum exhibit from 2015.

 3. For the educators out there, here is a list of recommended classroom resources to teach your students about this subject.